TOLDOTECHNIK/buildroot-webkit/README.md

 ### URL for the browser
 Create a `/boot/url.txt` file and insert the desired link in the first line (e.g. http://localhost).
 If the file exists, the browser will start automatically after boot and the url gets loaded in it.

+### Full screen video player
+Our distro is capable to boot directly into a full screen video player.
+We use the super fast omxplayer which supports lots of codecs.

+To enable video playback follow these steps:
+* Put the video file path into `/boot/video.txt` It can be a local path or any url (eg. `/var/video1.mp4`).
+* Ensure to delete the `/boot/url.txt` file or its content, so the internal web browser does not get started.

+Video gets played in loop mode.

 ### WiFi configuration
 You can modify the sample `/boot/wpa_supplicant.conf.example` file on your SD card and insert your WiFi settings.
 After that you should rename the file into `wpa_supplicant.conf`